-The NMDS plot also shows a difference between the communities from 2010 to 2011, which includes both the Wabash River and the Ohio River samples (Figure 7).
+The NMDS plot also shows a difference between the algae community in 2011 compared to both 2010 and 2012, which includes both the Wabash River and the Ohio River samples (Figure 9).
 Further statistical evaluation and a review of the laboratory show that this is not an artifact and is a true difference.